 This may produce output as shown below:

-From thedrop-down menu, select the collection to backup.
+Collectiondrop-down menu, select the collection to backup.
 To backup the entire database, select

-To launch the utility, do ONE of the following:
+To launch the utility, do one of the following:

-start either the
+Run either the

 java -jar start.jar backup -u [admin_username] -p [admin_password] -b [collection_path] -d [target_path] -ouri=[xml_uri]

-entire database on a Unix system to the target directory
+For example, to backup the entire database on a Unix system to the target directory

-/var/backup/hd060501, you would enter the following:
+/var/backup/hd060501, enter the

 bin/backup.sh -u admin -p admin-pass -b /db -d /var/backup/hd060501